ManooshSamiei/Distraction-Visual-Search/README.md

-# Predicting-Salience-During-Visual-Search
+# Where people fixate when searching for an object

-This repository contains the implementation of paper "Where people fixate when searching for an object"
+This repository contains the implementation of paper #"Where people fixate when searching for an object"

 <img src="./images/Model.png" width="800"/>